 A need, like food, water, clothing, and shelter, is a must-have.
 If a need is not met, we will consciously or unconsciously behave in ways to fulfill our needs.
 Beyond the physiological needs, Abraham Maslow...

-You probably have first-hand experience of conflict and issues with communication, and you have likely struggled with whether you should speak up, or not.
+You probably have first-hand experience with conflict and issues with communication, and you have likely struggled with whether you should speak up, or not.

-As an executive and leadership coach, I regularly hear of the problems people face in getting heard, the ‘right way’ and I even teach a class on conflict and communication at Singapore Management University, but if you think this means I don’t mess up, you would be mistaken.
+As a coach and motivational speaker in Singapore, I regularly hear of the problems people face in getting heard, the ‘right way’ and I even teach a class on conflict and communication at Singapore Management University, but if you think this means I don’t mess up, you would be mistaken.
 In this post I will share a framework and my own experience because I have come to realize:

 “We teach best what we most need to learn.”